HiImFelipe/Calculatron/README.md

 # Calculatron

-## Simple calculator made in Electron along with React
+## Simple calculator made in JavaScript

+- Tools
+  - Electron
+  - React

 > I mean, you aren't a true developer if you haven't made a calculator at least once

-That's what most universities think
+<center> That's what most universities think </center>

 ### Running the Application